AliceWonderMiscreations/CacheInterfaceAPCu/README.md

 being End of Life as soon as the bugs were worked out and they started to feel somewhat stable.

-Currently I run CentOS 7, both on [Linode]() servers and on my desktop and my laptop (a Thinkpad T410 that is begging me to let it die, but I can not afford a replacement.)
+Currently I run CentOS 7, both on Linode] VM servers and on my desktop and my laptop (a Thinkpad T410 that is begging me to let it die, but I can not afford a replacement.)